Insurance Education

 Key Differences from DP3

-• Medical Payments: HO3 policies also include medical payments coverage, which covers medical expenses for injuries sustained by guests or others on your property, regardless of fault.
-This is also typically optional in DP3 policies.
+• Medical Payments Coverage: HO3 policies come with medical payments coverage as a standard feature, which covers medical expenses for injuries sustained by guests or others on your property, regardless of who is at fault.
+For DP3 policies, this coverage is typically optional, providing landlords the choice to include it based on their risk assessment.

 Why choose an HO3 policy?